 Whether you bring friends, family, or a date to the South Slope Brewery, you’ll feel right at home.
 Love treating yourself to a new sour brew?
 Regulars love solo jaunts to Hi-Wire Brewing’s downtown taproom since it’s a chill place to have a drink.
 The brewery is pet-friendly, so you can even bring your four-legged friend.

 Hi-Wire Brewing is known for its approachable, balanced lagers and ales, but you won’t find just any beers at the South Slope Brewery.
 Rather than keeping all the brewery’s staples on tap, this location specializes in sour and wild ales.
 You’ll find some of the brewery’s most creative beers on draft here, and sour fans won’t want to miss their chance to sample a few.

 So what should you try at the South Slope Specialty Brewery & Taproom?
 Ask the knowledgeable bartenders for a recommendation or put together your own must-try list before stopping by.
-The draft list changes based availability and seasonality, but if you’re lucky, you’ll get to try some of these sour beers:
+The draft list changes based on availability and seasonality, but if you’re lucky, you’ll get to try some of these sour beers: